 Blocking is the process of wetting a piece of crochet to make the ends and rows straight.
 To block this blanket, you will need a steamer / spray bottle / iron (with steam setting), straight pins, and a blocking mat / carpet / foam.

 Block your work by stretching out the blanket (vertically and horizontally), and placing straight pins along each side of the blanket to hold it in place.
 Spray the blanket with water, use a steamer, or an iron on steam setting.
 Let the blanket sit for a few hours or overnight to retain its shape.
 Unpin it, and your blanket is complete.

 If you have any questions about this textured crochet blanket please reach out to me.
 I am happy to help!
 Send me an email through my contact page.

 Yay!
 You just made your first Jazz it Up Afghan.
 I hope your family, friends, and loved ones use and love this blanket for years to come.

 Check out some more fun and budget-friendly crochet patterns on the blog.

 Disclaimer: You are welcome to sell items that you’ve made from this pattern; however, you are not allowed to use my pictures or sell my pattern as your own (Copyright @ ThisPixieCreates).

 Other Crochet Patterns You’ll Love:

 This wraps up Day 58 of the 365 Day Challenge.
-I hope you enjoy making your Jazz it Up Afghan Blanket as much as I did!
+I hope you enjoy making your Jazz it Up Afghan as much as I did!
 Please tag me on Instagram @thispixiecreates, or on Facebook because I would love to see how your blankets turn out.
 Have a wonderful day, and happy crocheting!